Psmths/windows-forensic-artifacts/account/evtx-4625-failed-logon.md

 # Security/4625: An account failed to log on
-This event indicates an account has failed to authenticate to the endpoint.
+This logon event indicates an account has failed to authenticate to the endpoint.
 It is logged on the **destination** endpoint.
 It closely mirrors the information logged for the event [4624: An account was successfully logged on](/account/evtx-4624-successful-logon.md).

+> [!NOTE]
-This event is a **Logon Event**, meaning it is logged on the system that is being authenticated to.
+> This event is a **Logon Event**, meaning it is logged on the system that is being authenticated to.

 ### Behavioral Indications
  - [x] Behavioral - Lateral Movement (TA0008)